← Back to the build log

 The Infrastructure Shift

 The bottleneck was never the model's capability.
-It was the absence of infrastructure between sessions.
-Fix the memory problem and the prompt problem solves itself.
+It was the absence of structure between sessions.
+Fix the handoff discipline and the prompt problem largely solves itself.

 The Takeaway

-If your agent workflow feels like it's plateauing. if you're getting diminishing returns from prompt engineering. stop optimizing the prompt.
+If your agent workflow feels like it's plateauing, if you're getting diminishing returns from prompt engineering, stop optimizing the prompt.
 Look at what happens between sessions.
 Is your agent starting fresh?
-Is it re-deriving decisions?
-Is it losing context across restarts?
+Is it re-deriving decisions it already made?
+Is it producing work that doesn't match the previous session?

 That's your bottleneck.
 Not the model.
 The infrastructure around it.